Simon-Brandt/ShellArgparser/README.md

 The argparser is not only able to compile a help message, but can also be guided by a separate file.
 Using the [`ARGPARSER_HELP_FILE`](#argparser_help_file) environment variable, to a certain degree, you can customize the help message's look and structure by moving the blocks the message consists of around and enriching it by arbitrary text.

 For demonstration, we take a stripped-down version of our `try_argparser.sh` script as `try_help_file.sh`, where we omit the alias names for the short and long options, for the sake of brevity.
+Note that using [`readlink`](https://man7.org/linux/man-pages/man1/readlink.1.html "man7.org &rightarrow; man pages &rightarrow; readlink(1)") is only required here to cope with the help file residing in the [resources](resources) directory, it is not necessary if you store the help file alongside your script in the same directory.

 <details open>